ngimb64/Reactive-File-Transfer/README.md

 Reactive file transfer establishes an automated multi-directional encrypted file transfer service with password protection.
 By utilizing active file system monitoring, the program features designated directories that are synced across remote systems.
 When a file system modification is activated due to moving data in the designated Outgoing directory, it automatically transfers to the remote systems Incoming directory.
-RFT features a combination of symmetrical encryption with HMAC integrity check that is protected with AESCCM authenticated encryption during transmission.
+RFT features a combination of AESGCM symmetrical encryption with HMAC integrity check that is protected with AESGCM authenticated encryption when exchanged.
+The AESGCM algorithm utilized features 256 bit and 96 bit nonce as recommended by NIST standards.

 ## Installation
 - Run the setup.py script to build a virtual environment and install all external packages in the created venv.